aureliensimon/zer0lose-AI/README.md

 <br><br>
 ## Alpha Beta prunning
-1956, John McCarthy is preside Dartmouth's conference, in which he presents alpha-beta prunning, that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
+1956, John McCarthy is presiding Dartmouth's conference, in which he presents alpha-beta prunning, that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
 It stops evaluating a move when at least one possibility has been found that proves the move to be worse than a previously examined move.
 Such moves need not be evaluated further.
 When applied to a standard minimax tree, it returns the same move as minimax would, but prunes away branches that cannot possibly influence the final decision.

 Visual explanation of alpha-beta prunning
 ![abprunning](https://github.com/aureliensimon/zer0lose/blob/master/img/abprunning.png)